NavadeepGaneshU/redpitaya_student_tryout/pynq_stepper_ctrl/README.md

-#Stepper Motor Controller using PYNQ-Z2(with tuneable speed)
+# Stepper Motor Controller using PYNQ-Z2(with tuneable speed)

-Stepper Motors are by far the most commonly found part when it comes to motion control and its applications.
-From a toy piece to robotic arm and 3D Printer they're in.
+Stepper motors are by far the most commonly found part when it comes to motion control and its applications.
+From a toy piece to robotic arm and 3D printer they're in.
 But there's a catch.
 Its not very straight forward to control or operate these stepper motors withough dedicated drivers as it specifically needs a coil activation sequence to rotate and control speed.
 Here's a project on implementing a soft core stepper controller on FPGA and running a custom overlay on PYNQ to control the motor using Python programming.
 One of the benefit of this method would be to easily scale up the stepper controller design and implement multiple of them on digital logics.
+This is how a typical stepper motor controller would look like and its coil energizing sequence:

 <img src="img/stepper_control.png" width="380" height="320"> <img src="img/coil_sequence.jpg" width="380" height="320">